akash-ranjan8/curioustools/docs/tab_blogs/blog_summary.md

 So, my aim of creating this site was to open source everything that I have learned so far.
 It would be beneficial in 2 ways : 1)this would create a digital record of my learnings so I won't worry if i forget about them and 2) you might find this content useful.
+Note that This may contain content from proprietary sources and i don't take credits for any such work.

 -- Ansh[.](misc/daily_logs.md)